Get started with mobile payment libraries

 Get up and running with this service:

-The PayPal Mobile Payment Libraries (MPL) provides a secure, extensible, and scalable way to add PayPal functionality to your native mobile apps.
+The PayPal Mobile Payment Libraries (MPL) provide a secure, extensible, and scalable way to add PayPal functionality to your native mobile apps.
 Using MPL, you place a Pay with PayPal button in your app's payment flow, which lets customers use their PayPal accounts for payment transactions.
-MPL completely integrates the payment flow into your app, and customers complete their checkouts without needing to open a webview to process the payment.
+MPL completely integrates the payment flow into your app, and customers complete their checkouts without needing to open a web view to process the payment.

 PayPal provides MPL in native iOS and Android SDKs.
-Integration is easy; download the MPL SDK from the download link mentioned below and include the library files in your mobile app.
-From there, you need to add only a few lines of code to fully integrate a PayPal pay flow into your mobile app.
+Use the following download link and include the library files in your mobile app.
+You must add only a few lines of code to fully integrate a PayPal pay flow into your mobile app.

-Note: For instructions on getting started with the PayPal NVP/SOAP APIs, how to use the Sandbox for testing, and how to move your app into production, see Apps 101.
+Note: For instructions on how to get started with the PayPal NVP/SOAP APIs, use the sandbox for testing, and move your app into production, see Apps 101.

-When you call the MPL library from your app, it displays an Pay with PayPal button.
-The onClick event launches a PayPal login screen, where your customer logs in to their existing PayPal account.
-Because PayPal stores the account billing, shipping, and funding information, users don't have to re-enter this information to purchase items through your app.
+When you call MPL from your app, your app displays a Pay with PayPal button.
+When clicked, a PayPal login screen launches where your customer logs in to their PayPal account.
+Because PayPal stores the account billing, shipping, and funding information, customers don't have to re-enter this information to purchase items through your app.

-When a buyer enters an MPL transaction flow, the library controls the buyer's entire checkout experience from your app.
-Once the customer completes the payment using their PayPal account, they are returned to your mobile app.
+When a customer enters an MPL transaction flow, the library controls the customer's entire checkout experience from your app.
+Once the customer completes the payment with their PayPal account, they are returned to your mobile app.

 MPL call sequence

 - The library generates a Pay with PayPal button and returns the button code to add to your app.